paldhous/ucsc/2016/investigative-policy/md_raw/class3.md

 =concatenate(A1,B1)
 ```

 Hit return, and copy this formula down the column to give the urls we will use to scrape the list.
 To save time in class, I have already made this spreadsheet, `urls.xls` for you to use.
-It is in the folder `cleaning`.
+It is in the folder `scraping`.

 Open Import.io, and you should see a screen like this: